sketch-hq/SketchAPI/docs/api/SymbolInstance.md

 The current Symbol instance (useful if you want to chain the calls).

-## Trigger a smart layout
+## Trigger a Smart Layout

 ```javascript
 instance.resizeWithSmartLayout()
 ```

-In order to trigger a smart layout resize in an instance, for example after changing an override value, call the `resizeWithSmartLayout()` method.
+In order to trigger a Smart Layout resize in an instance, for example after changing an override value, call the `resizeWithSmartLayout()` method.